 The Best Budget Travel Routes in India

-Budget Travel Routes in India – How you can maximize your experience in India
+Here is how you can maximize your experience in India

 If you’re looking for budget travel routes in India, look no further!
-While traveling on a budget in India can be easy, it’s just so vast that it can difficult to plan what exactly to see and do.
+While travelling on a budget in India can be easy, it’s just so vast that it can be difficult to plan what exactly to see and do.
 We’ve travelled extensively in our country, and if making the most of India on a budget is what you want, pick from these routes and you’ll be set!

 Here’s our pick of budget travel routes in India.
 They’re ideal for two weeks, but, of course, can be stretched out longer if you would like!